Skip to main content

 Installation

-Add the script to the <HEAD> element of your website:
+Add the script to the <head> element of your website:

 <script src="https://unpkg.com/@tonconnect/ui@latest/dist/tonconnect-ui.min.js"></script>

-TON Connect initiation
+Set up TON Connect

 <div id="ton-connect"></div>